 Do you need Form W-9 or Form 1099-NEC?

-In short - you will need them both if you are working with independent contractors or non-employees.
-Technically, you shouldn’t even be able to fill out Form 1099-NEC without having received the Form W-9 from your independent contractor first.
+In short - as a client, you will need both forms if you are working with independent contractors or non-employees.
+You won't even be able to fill out Form 1099-NEC without getting a Form W-9 from your independent contractor first.

 Form W-9 vs Form 1099-NEC: Main differences

 Here is a list of the main differences between Form W-9 and Form 1099-NEC: